TrojanSports - Trojan Talk: Does USC men's basketball have a second act in it this season?

 It's a longshot for any team to win four straight games in four days, and USC would have to show a lot more these final four games than beating an uncharacteristically up-and-down Bruins team to inspire even the boldest optimists to think it's going to happen.

-But is there intrigue, at least?
+But is there intrigue?
 Yeah, there sure is -- for the moment at least.

 It may be fleeting if USC delivers a dud on the road against a No. 19-ranked Washington State team that is second in the conference standings at 21-7 overall and 12-5 in the Pac-12.